 14. Housing is pretty affordable in Georgia.

-Georgia was hit hard by the housing crisis but the housing market has since recovered.
+Georgia was hit hard by the housing crisis, but the housing market has since recovered.
 Housing, whether you rent or buy, is relatively affordable in the Peach State.
-According to Zillow, the median list price for homes in Georgia, as of February 2022, is $297,662.
-The average monthly rent in Georgia is $1,188 for a one-bedroom apartment, according to QuoteWizard.com.
+According to Zillow, the median list price for homes in Georgia, as of April 2023,was $306,278.
+Fair market rent on a monthly basis in Georgia was $606 for a one-bedroom apartment, according to RentData.com.

 It’s an exciting time to move to Georgia, what with the housing market recovery, political changes and high levels of entrepreneurial activity in the state.
 Before you move, it’s a good idea to do some research into jobs, housing and public schools so you settle someplace you’ll love.